nanaessandoh/Customer-Support-Widget/README.md

 Setup the server:

+1. Go to the `client` directory
-1. In the root directory run `npm install`
+2. In the root directory run `npm install`
 2. Run the server by running `node server.js`

 Setup the client: